Radio frequency facial before and after shots are important, because the results seem too good to be true. Until you see them with your own eyes.

 There are a lot of positive reviews of high-frequency facials.
 They are considered safe and effective in tightening the skin, improving the appearance of wrinkles and reducing the size of pores.

 However, several people have reported fat loss on the face after high-frequency treatments.
 It is important to understand potential side effects of high-frequency tightening.
 After all, you don’t want to end up with a treatment that could not address what you’re looking for in terms of outcomes.
-This is why we always have a quick WhatsApp consultation prior to booking you in for your session.
+This is why we always give you 100% honesty in these posts.
+The last thing we want is for you to have unrealistic expectations about being able to shift 4stone when really it’s just pockets.
+Liposuction is always the best option if you want a lot of weight shifting.
+If this is your goal, have a look at the surgeons we work with as a starting point for some good ones.

 Now there is no anti-aging or cosmetic treatment without risk of side effects.
 Whether these are common side effects (such as light redness and swelling) or less common side effects (such as facial fat loss), some people will experience them.